 Leader as Steward: This is the vaguest of the three and refers largely to the attitude of the leader.
 He emphasizes the importance of a leader that feels he is part of something greater; whose desire is first and foremost not to lead, but to serve this greater purpose of building better organizations and reshaping the way businesses operate.

 The first two roles outlined by Senge shed a lot of light into the requirements of effective organizational learning.

 Botha et al Process Model

 The three broad categories overlap and interact with one another.
 The focus is on managerial initiatives.
 Here too the strategic focus (the “when” and the “why” as opposed to the “what”) is omitted.
 It is noteworthy that this model does include the creation of new knowledge.
 The model further shows which of the three categories are more people oriented and which are more technology focused.

 Knowledge Development Cycle:

 The knowledge creation process involves the creation of new knowledge in the organization.
-This also includes activities like research and development, consulting, education etc. The knowledge adoption process involves the adoption of created knowledge and adapting the knowledge.
-The knowledge distribution and knowledge review and revision process involves the conversion of converting the individual knowledge to organizational knowledge.
+This also includes activities like research and development, consulting, education, etc. The knowledge adoption process involves the adoption of created knowledge and adapting the knowledge.
+The knowledge distribution and knowledge review and revision process involve the conversion of converting the individual knowledge to organizational knowledge.